jonellwood/uhv-astro/src/content/blog/why-do-we-apoligize.md

 **Does the intent matter**

 I think it clearly does.
-In this case I allowed anger into my day 100% because of situations I caused and then reacted too.
+In this case I allowed anger into my day 100% because of a situation I caused and then I reacted too.

 ## The Answer

-I don't have an answer...
+I was angry because, in essence, I didn't get what I wanted.
+I was angry because of my emotional immaturity.

+**_So what's the fix?_**

+I don't have a fix ...
+I can, and will, try to be more mindful of _why_ I feel the way I do, and try to be cognizant of the cause of those feelings (and when how much of that cause is me).
+That is about all I can do for now.